Buying diamonds in lockdown? WhatsApp can be your best friend

 RELATIONSHIPS

-Francois-Henri Pinault, CEO of Gucci owner Kering, said in February that the group’s revenues from “distant sales” - or sales outside its global store network - had risen sharply last year.
+Francois-Henri Pinault, CEO of Gucci owner Kering (PRTP.PA), said in February that the group's revenues from "distant sales" - or sales outside its global store network - had risen sharply last year.
 The group had trained 400 sales assistants in 16 countries for this purpose, he said.

 One source at an Italian luxury fashion label said typically a brand's marketing department will provide a list of clients to contact, based on what they have bought over the previous year.